rasprague/m8c-piboy/README.md

 These instructions are tested with Raspberry Pi 3 B+ and the official RetroPie distribution.

-The instructions assume that you already have a working Linux desktop installation with an internet connection.
+The instructions assume that you already have a working Retropie installation with an internet connection.

 Open Terminal or SSH into you Pi and run the following commands: